 How to Grow and Care

 This succulent tolerates most soils but thrives in light, slightly sandy, well-draining soils.
-In soggy, water-logged soils, the roots rot, and the plants suffer disease and pest problems.
+The roots rot in soggy, water-logged soils, and the plants suffer disease and pest problems.
 Plant Golden Sedum 2 feet (60 cm) apart.
 Combine this plant with other succulents or low-growing, drought-tolerant groundcovers.

 Golden Sedum is drought tolerant once it establishes a deep root system.
 The best way to water this plant is to use the "soak and dry" method.
-Get the soil completely wet and then wait until the soil is dry before watering again.
+Get the soil completely wet, and then wait until the soil is dry before watering again.
 Fertilize annually with a balanced fertilizer.
-Apply the fertilizer to the soil in spring as new growth appears, according to package directions.
+According to package directions, apply the fertilizer to the soil in spring as new growth appears.